Belarus: Arts and literature

 The Belarusian government sponsors annual cultural festivals such as the Slavianski Bazaar in Vitebsk, which showcases Belarusian performers, artists, writers, musicians, and actors.
 Several state holidays, such as Independence Day and Victory Day, draw big crowds and often include displays such as fireworks and military parades, especially in Vitebsk and Minsk.
 The government's Ministry of Culture finances events promoting Belarusian arts and culture both inside and outside the country.

 Belarusian literature began with 11th- to 13th-century religious scripture, such as the 12th-century poetry of Cyril of Turaw.

 By the 16th century, Polotsk resident Francysk Skaryna translated the Bible into Belarusian.
 It was published in Prague and Vilnius sometime between 1517 and 1525, making it the first book printed in Belarus or anywhere in Eastern Europe.
 The modern era of Belarusian literature began in the late 19th century; one prominent writer was Yanka Kupala.
 Many Belarusian writers of the time, such as Uładzimir Žyłka, Kazimir Svayak, Yakub Kolas, Źmitrok Biadula, and Maksim Haretski, wrote for Nasha Niva, a Belarusian-language paper published that was previously published in Vilnius but now is published in Minsk.

 After Belarus was incorporated into the Soviet Union, the Soviet government took control of the Republic's cultural affairs.
 At first, a policy of "Belarusianization" was followed in the newly formed Byelorussian SSR.
 This policy was reversed in the 1930s, and the majority of prominent Belarusian intellectuals and nationalist advocates were either exiled or killed in Stalinist purges.
 The free development of literature occurred only in Polish-held territory until Soviet occupation in 1939.
 Several poets and authors went into exile after the Nazi occupation of Belarus and would not return until the 1960s.

 The last major revival of Belarusian literature occurred in the 1960s with novels published by Vasil Bykaŭ and Uladzimir Karatkievich.
-An influential author who devoted his work to awakening the awareness of the catastrophes the country has suffered, was Ales Adamovich.
+An influential author who examined the catastrophes the country has suffered was Ales Adamovich.
 He was named by Svetlana Alexievich, the Belarusian winner of the Nobel Prize in Literature 2015, as "her main teacher, who helped her to find a path of her own".

 Music in Belarus largely comprises a rich tradition of folk and religious music.
 The country's folk music traditions can be traced back to the times of the Grand Duchy of Lithuania.
 In the 19th century, Polish composer Stanisław Moniuszko composed operas and chamber music pieces while living in Minsk.
 During his stay, he worked with Belarusian poet Vintsent Dunin-Martsinkyevich and created the opera Sialanka (Peasant Woman).
 At the end of the 19th century, major Belarusian cities formed their own opera and ballet companies.
 The ballet Nightingale by M. Kroshner was composed during the Soviet era and became the first Belarusian ballet showcased at the National Academic Vialiki Ballet Theatre in Minsk.